haw230/the-anadromi-project/stage-1-hill-climbing/4-time-complexity-part-1/README.md

 ## Conclusion
 Well, those were some important measures of algorithm efficency.
 There's more to cover in part two,  Here's the complexity of the algorithms we've seen so far:
-![alt text](https://github.com/haw230/the-anadromi-project/blob/pictures/time-complexity-graph.png "Time Complexity Graph")
+![alt text](https://github.com/haw230/the-anadromi-project/blob/pictures/time-complexity-graph.png "Time Complexity Graph") Even though I used big-O notation in the legend, I also included the efficency of different cases.
+Anyway, we can see that as the input size grows larger and larger, the time for quadratic functions skyrocket.
+This means we're going to need much better sorting algorithms.
+Linear search isn't awful, but we could do much better.
+Though, you may have noticed bubble sort's best case isn't bad.
+Well, the best case occurs only when the list is already sorted so bubble sort just goes through the list, nothing gets swapped, and then give back the list.
+A more efficent search and two more efficent sorts are coming up in the next stage!